Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 usually brought by grace rather than heroic effort.
 Such a turn is catastrophic in the sense of its breadth and surprise and positive in that a great evil or misfortune is averted."

+[^1]: and thus also has an ABI, if you want to speak to Python from another compiled language.

+[^2]: coupled with fears (at least initially) that a single company would "take over" such a critical piece of the ecosystem.

+[^3]: aside from the fact that we cannot build the whole enchilada in one go within the 6h time limit on the relatively modest CI agents that Azure provides for free, any substantial change in our LLVM setup needs a lot of care due to the sheer number of packages that can be affected by something so deep in the stack.

+[^4]: i.e. people who have lives and their own interests, or who're just plain busy with other urgencies or things they care about more.
+And even though there are people employed to work on some of these projects, they almost always aren't paid to solve _your_ problem.